iammonsterbunny/counting-discord-bot/README.md

 - Allows users to count in sequence
 - Deletes incorrect numbers and notifies users
 - Prevents consecutive counting by the same user
+- Special reactions for milestone numbers:
+  - ✅ Regular correct numbers
+  - ✨ Multiples of 25
+  - ⭐ Multiples of 50
+  - 🎉💯 Multiples of 100
 - Stores progress in MongoDB

 ### Welcome System
 - Customizable welcome messages for new members
-- Support for welcome images
+- Support for welcome images with URL validation
+- Automatic fallback to text-only if image fails
 - Uses placeholders for dynamic mentions
 - Configurable welcome channel